andre-ye/andre-ye.github.io/english/spring/reading-notes/silent-spring/silent-spring.md

 - Our genetic heritage is very valuable; yet, radiation assaults the genes.
 - Many chemicals belong to a group of substances that can damage the chromosomes and interfere with normal cell division.
 - Mustard gas is known to alter the genetic material.
-- Anything that disturbs mitosis is a grave threat tot he welfare of an organism.
+- Anything that disturbs mitosis is a grave threat to the welfare of an organism.
-- Genetic damage - the role of chemicals in general use has not been assessed, but is needed.
+- Genetic damage - the role of chemicals in general use has not been assessed but is needed.
 - Radiomimetic chemicals may represent a greater danger than radiation.
 - Chemical mutagens were first used for scientific interests, which likely explains its neglect; but insecticides and weed killers are used generally.
-- Pesticides distrub a cell's vital processes.
-Mosquitoes exposed to DDT turn into gynandomorphs when exposd to DDT.
+- Pesticides disturb a cell's vital processes.
+Mosquitoes exposed to DDT turn into gynandromorphs when exposed to DDT.
-- Plants treated with phenols suffer destruction of chromosomes.
+- Plants treated with phenols suffer the destruction of chromosomes.
 - There has been no study aimed at testing the mutagenic effects of pesticides.
 - The duplication of part of a chromosome can lead to serious impacts.
 - We are filling the environment with chemicals that can strike directly at the chromosomes.
-Chemical manufacturers do not need to test genetic effects of their chemicals.
+Chemical manufacturers do not need to test the genetic effects of their chemicals.

 <br>